 When you think of lung cancer, what immediately comes to mind?
 For most, lung cancer is associated with smoking alone, and for good reason.
 Compared to nonsmokers, cigarette smokers are 15 to 30 times more likely to be diagnosed with or die from lung cancer.

-But you might be shocked to learn that fewer than 10 percent of lifetime smokers get lung cancer, and 30,000 Americans who have never touched a cigarette get lung cancer every year, according to Mark Socinski, MD, Executive Medical Director of the Florida Hospital Cancer Institute.
+But you might be shocked to learn that fewer than 10 percent of lifetime smokers get lung cancer, and 30,000 Americans who have never touched a cigarette get lung cancer every year, according to Mark Socinski, MD, Executive Medical Director of the AdventHealth Cancer Institute.

 So while smoking increases lung cancer risk, many non-smokers get lung cancer, too, and often for reasons unknown.

 Once more, the effects of lung cancer are quite pervasive; it is public enemy number one, says Dr. Socinski.